BrandonCrowther/express-sequelize-controller/README.md

 ## TODO:
 Obviously a lot of things can be cleaned up here.
 As of right now I have the following in mind:
 - Make better guesses at things like the folder where views are stored.
-- Get rid of the Sequelize dependency.
+- Get rid of the Express dependency.
 Probably have to pass the router in as a parameter, unfortunately.
-- Improve jsdoc
-- Improve readme :)
 - Typescriptify
-- Support generating relational queries
+- Automatic support for relational queries (ie: `user/1/posts`)
 - Generalize database interface to allow other database libraries to be used
 - Make it easier to add to actionMap
+- Make a minimal demo app